myselfHimanshu/data-summit-blog/content/posts/cnn_02.md

   use_cuda = False
 ```

-    Number of GPU's available : 1
-    GPU device name : Tesla T4

-### Loading MNIST dataset
+Here just check how many gpu's do you have and what kind of gpu you are using as it affects the learning process of the network.

+**Loading MNIST dataset**

 Before creating any CNN network, we will first visualze and do some analysis on our MNIST dataset.

 MNIST dataset contains 60,000 training and 10,000 test images.
 Each image is of size (28x28x1).

-We'll use a batch_size of 128 for training.
+- We'll use a batch_size = 128 for training.
-The values 0.1307 and 0.3081 used for the Normalize() transformation below are the global mean and standard deviation for MNIST dataset.
+- The values 0.1307 and 0.3081 used for the Normalize() transformation below are the global mean and standard deviation for MNIST dataset.

 Why are we normalizing?
 <b>Geoffrey Hinton's</b> [learning](http://www.cs.toronto.edu/~tijmen/csc321/slides/lecture_slides_lec6.pdf) about gradient descent: